-To be eligible to apply to the California Health Sciences University, College of Osteopathic Medicine program, a bachelor's degree (B.S. or B.A.) is required.
+To be eligible to apply to the California Health Sciences University College of Osteopathic Medicine, a bachelor's degree (B.S. or B.A.), or equivalent, is required.
 For applicants that will have earned a bachelor's degree prior to enrollment, any undergraduate major is considered but a strong science background is essential.
-However, in all cases, in order to be eligible for admission, an applicant must satisfactorily complete a minimum total of 108 quarter units or 72 semester units of academic coursework at an accredited college or university in the United States or an equivalent foreign university prior to enrollment in the COM.
+In order to be eligible for admission, an applicant must satisfactorily complete a minimum total of (one-hundred eight) 108 quarter units or (seventy-two) 72 semester units of academic coursework at an accredited college or university in the United States or an equivalent foreign university prior to enrollment in the COM.
 Prerequisite courses will count towards the minimum number of units required.